adrenlinerush/portscan/README.md

 * No thought was put into whether functionality should be put into separate class/module for reuseability.
 * There is no unit testing.
 I tried to break everything down to very simple functions to limit potential for error but only simple curl spot testing was done.
 * I did not put much thought into language, framework, or data storage.
 Is flask the best option out there and would a nosql database have been better?
 Would a redis cache met the requirements?
-* Swagger doc wasn't added hence curl being using to validate.
 * Very little error handling and input validation done.
 * Database uses root user instead of user with only permissions required for application.
 * Database probably wouldn't be in a container but an RDS instance or alike.